noamrba/Box-Office-movies/README.md

-Download files in C directoory
+Download images in folder named [photos] in the project folder